cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

 ## Ways to restore data

-[Console Admin](console-access-management.html#console-admin) can perform the following from the Console:
+[Org Administrators](authorization.html#org-administrator-legacy) can perform the following from the Console:

 - [Restore a database](#restore-a-database)
 - [Restore a table](#restore-a-table)